-Email marketing is the old horse of marketing arena and it is still holding its ground by being effective in the era dominated by social media and paid advertisements.
+Email marketing is the old horse of the marketing arena and it is still holding its ground by being effective in the era dominated by social media and paid advertisements.
 Any eCommerce marketing strategy is incomplete without email marketing.

-The key to a successful email marketing is to have a growing pool of people who subscribe to your content.
+The key to successful email marketing is to have a growing pool of people who subscribe to your content.
 As you keep building on your content, it leads to more website visitors.
 You should try your best to capture as many email ids on the website and quickly formulate an email marketing campaign targeting your audience.

 Search Engine Marketing

-These advertisements are very target specific and can be shown only to the section of audience who are most interested to see your products and click on your ads.
+These advertisements are very target specific and can be shown only to the section of the audience who are most interested to see your products and click on your ads.
 For example, Google shopping ads are shown right next to the search results to someone who has keyed in a specific keyword.

 Since it is a paid promotion, you can run the campaigns as long as you have the budget for them.

-Affiliate marketing is a commercial understanding between a brand and an affiliate where the Affiliate agrees to sell a brand’s products in return for commission.
+Affiliate marketing is a commercial understanding between a brand and an affiliate where the Affiliate agrees to sell a brand’s products in return for a commission.
 Affiliates are people or organizations who would love to promote your product as they are already catering to your target audience.

 There are three payment models through which the affiliates get paid by the brands.
 Pay Per Sale is the most widely used model.
-In this model the affiliate gets the commission based on the number of sales achieved through the affiliate’s website.
-The second model is Pay Per Lead wherein the affiliate earns his commission based on the number of leads he is able generate on the brand’s website through subscription, downloads etc. The third model is Pay Per Click which is based on the number of clicks the affiliate website is able to get on the brand’s advertisement.
+In this model, the affiliate gets the commission based on the number of sales achieved through the affiliate’s website.
+The second model is Pay Per Lead wherein the affiliate earns his commission based on the number of leads he is able to generate on the brand’s website through subscription, downloads, etc. The third model is Pay Per Click which is based on the number of clicks the affiliate website is able to get on the brand’s advertisement.
 The ad destination could be the brand’s website or a landing page which urges the visitor to buy the product.

 People have become wary of pushy advertisements and sneaky marketing tricks.
 As a result Influencer Marketing has gained popularity over the years.
 It leverages the celebrity’s or Influencer’s existing follower base to promote a brand’s product.
 By celebrity we don’t only mean the Kardashians and Justin Biebers of the world.

-We are talking about people who are well known faces and have earned their name among their audience as subject matter experts.
+We are talking about people who are well-known faces and have earned their name among their audience as subject matter experts.
 Their audience looks up to them for advice and guidance.
-For an upcoming brand they can easily reap benefits by their association with a quality Influencer.
+For an upcoming brand, they can easily reap benefits by their association with a quality Influencer.

 Here’s a powerful example where an influencer was able to drive huge engagement on Instagram for a noble cause.